Rethinking Memory in LLM based Agents: Representations, Operations, and Emerging Topics: Introduction

-Recent surveys have proposed operational views of memory~\citep{zhang2024survey}, but most focus narrowly on subtopics such as long-context modeling \citep{huang2023advancing}, long-term memory \citep{he2024human, jiang2024long}, personalization \citep{liu2025survey}, or knowledge editing \citep{wang2024knowledge}, without offering a unified operational framework.
-For example, \citet{zhang2024survey} cover only high-level operations such as writing, management, and reading and miss some operations like indexing.
+Existing surveys on agent memory adopt type-based and cognitive-inspired perspectives, offering valuable overviews but a limited unified but lacks operational formalization; most focus on subtopics, such as long-context modeling \citep{huang2023advancing}, long-term memory \citep{he2024human, jiang2024long}, personalization \citep{liu2025survey}, or knowledge editing \citep{wang2024knowledge}, without unifying core operations. \citet{zhang2024survey} covers only high-level operations such as writing, management, and reading, and misses some operations like indexing.
 More broadly, few surveys define the scope of memory research, analyze technical implementations, or provide practical foundations such as benchmarks and tools.